NCERT Solutions Class 8 Social Science Civics Chapter 10 – Download Free PDF

 (c) Soil is polluted by the pesticides and fertilisers that are used to grow crops or by garbage dumped by human or by factory waste.

-- Various laws have been enforced to keep a check on the environment pollution.
+- Various laws have been enforced to keep a check on environmental pollution.

 - Promotion of CNG vehicles to reduce air pollution.